fidlabs/Enterprise-Data-Pathway/README.md

 Client ID Check (KYC)
 - Because the contents of the dataset are private, applicants will be asked complete a free know your customer (KYC) check to confirm themself as a human user associated with a speicific GitHub ID.
-- With our KYC check design, users are asked to validate their ID and livelihood via a link on filplus.storage and their submitted information is then encrypted and stored in a decentralized manner across the third party provider, Togggle.io, servers.
-This information is never shared with the allocator team, nor in public in this GitHub repo.
+- As part of our KYC check project, users are asked to confirm their identity via gitcoin passport, which confirms it and then provides us with a numerical analysis result.
+None of the personally identifiable information is collected by gitcoin passport, or anyone associated with FIDL.
+To pass the KYC process, a user must have a score of at least 20.

 Client Business Check (KYB)
 - Because the contents of the dataset are not publicly retrievable, all dataset owner businesses must complete a know your business, KYB, check to confirm the business exists, is legit, and someone from the data owner team (business) has approved onboarding of the dataset.